meilisearch/documentation/learn/core_concepts/primary_key.md

 ### Meilisearch guesses your primary key

-If the primary key has neither been set at index creation nor as a parameter of the [add documents](/reference/api/documents.md#add-or-replace-documents) route, Meilisearch will look for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `BookId`, `ID`, `123id123`) in your first document and set it as that index's primary key.
+If you attempt to add documents to an index without previously setting its primary key, Meilisearch will automatically look for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `BookId`, `ID`, `123id123`) in your first document and set it as that index's primary key.

 If Meilisearch cannot find a suitable attribute, the document addition process will be interrupted and no documents will be added to your index.